-Join Alan Simon for an in-depth discussion in this video Core technologies and platforms, part of Manage Your Organization's Big Data Program.
+Join Alan Simon for an in-depth discussion in this video Core technologies and platforms, part of Big Data Foundations: Program Management.

 - Your big data program needs to be built…on the technologies and platforms that are best suited…for your particular environments.…In your centerpoint will be your big data engine.…Even though other big data platforms exist,…chances are that you will implement…on some version of Hadoop,…which has evolved into the de facto industry standard…for big data.…But even after you settle on Hadoop, though,…you still have two very important questions to answer.…First, what fan or distribution of Hadoop…is right for you?…And second, what does the extremely rapid pace…at which Hadoop is evolving mean to you?…Many different software companies…produce Hadoop distributions,…but here are five to the leading ones:…We have Cloudera, Hortonworks,…IBM’s Biginsights, Pivotal,…and also Amazon Web Services.…